andrew1024/scapy-lab/lab.md

-# Scapy
+# Capturing Packets with Scapy

 This is an introduction to the Scapy package in Python for network packet capturing and generation.
-To do this lab you must be using a UNIX-like OS and Python 3.6 or newer.
+To do this lab you must be using Linux (anything mainstream should work out of the box) and Python 3.6 or newer.

-## Packet  Capturing

-To begin this part of the tutorial, create a new blank Python file called `lab.py` and paste in the following:
+To begin this part of the tutorial, grab a copy of the `lab.py` Python script:

 ```python
 from argparse import ArgumentParser, ArgumentTypeError